 When talking of beers and foods many think of food pairings: your favourite peanut perhaps or what burger will go perfectly with that stout.
-Others may think of foods: steak and ale pie or beer battered fish and chips.
-True, there are also many wild cooking ideas out there now too, allowing you to add the flavour of beer into pretty much every meal if you desire to.
+Others may think of foods like steak and ale pie or beer battered fish and chips.
+There are many wild cooking ideas out there now, allowing you to add the flavour of beer into pretty much every meal if you desire to.
 But here we are taking a look at the mouth-watering, beer-favoured snacks that are available to you right now!
 What’s your favourite beer flavoured food?
 Know of a beer food we’re missing out on?
 Leave a comment for us below!

-These have been around for a while, but have to be included in our list of beer foods just because they hit that spot perfectly!
-If you want the flavour of beer, a good odd snack and the feeling of the pub all in one, then there’s nothing else to reach for but these beauties.
-They come in a variety of flavours with the beer lover being able to turn to anything from Guinness to Cheddar and Beer flavour crisps; whichever crunchy tipple being your fancy.
+These have been around for a while and they have to be included in our list of beer foods just because they hit the spot perfectly!
+If you want the flavour of beer, a good odd snack and the feeling of a pub-in-a-packet, then there’s nothing else to reach for but these beauties.
+They come in a variety of flavours with the beer lover being able to turn to anything from Guinness to Cheddar and Beer flavoured crisps.

 Beer and bacon, bacon and chocolate, why not beer and chocolate?
-These three flavours are king, yet someone is yet to find of a way to combine all of the tastefully (if they did mans problems would be all but solved!).
-Socola is a premium gourmet chocolatier, only dealing with the finest ingredients and flavours.
+These three flavours are often considered king, yet someone is yet to find a way to combine all of these tastefully (if they diman'sns problems would be all but solved!).
+Socola is a premium gourmet chocolatier and they only deal with the finest ingredients and flavours available.
 So far they have only created a Guinness flavoured creamy truffle, but it can be assured to be as creamy and as flavourful as the drink itself.
-See more: socolachocolates.com